top of page

 Inglewood, Lennox, and Hawthorne will experience the most direct friction.
 The City of Inglewood will implement event zones during the World Cup.
 Streets near SoFi will enforce strict no-stopping rules for non-official vehicles, and pedestrian-only zones may temporarily limit residential access during peak hours.
 Homeowners within a couple miles of the stadium should plan for significant disruption on all eight match days.

 The Hawthorne/Lennox Station on the C Line is the main rail-to-shuttle transfer point.
 Residents in this area will see an unprecedented volume of foot traffic and rideshare surges as fans make the last-mile connection to the stadium.
-If you live in Lennox or Hawthorne near the station, the match-day experience will be markedly different from a typical day.

 FIFA Fan Festival at the LA Memorial Coliseum (June 11 through 15)

-Los Angeles World Cup 26 Fan Zones
+LA World Cup 26 Official Fan Zones

 • The Original Farmers Market: June 18 through 21